 As we’ve mentioned previously, efficient resource management requires a centralized system that provides visibility into all resource-related data and processes.
 Epicflow gives insight into the following information.

-- Each resource’s competences and their levels, capacity, and availability.
+- Each resource’s competences and their levels, capacity, availability, and attributes.

-The system takes into account employees’ absences, holidays, etc, so a project/resource manager can be sure that availability data is relevant.
-In addition, Epicflow has a resource allocation advisor that suggests employees for completing a task based on the above-mentioned information.
-In such a way Epicflow solves the problem of assigning the right resources in a multi-project setting.
+The system takes into account employees’ absences, holidays, etc., so a project/resource manager can be sure that availability data is relevant.
+You can also add essential attributes to the system: e.g., employees’ location.
+In addition, Epicflow has a resource allocation advisor that suggests employees for completing a task based on the above-mentioned information or historical data.
+In such a way Epicflow addresses the challenge of assigning the right resources in a multi-project setting.

 - Resource performance data.

 Analyzing resource performance data allows resource managers to assess the efficiency of their efforts and timely detect bottlenecks before they cause problems to the workflow.
 It’s especially relevant for a multi-project environment, where a problem with one task can negatively affect the whole portfolio due to project dependencies.
 Epicflow has several features for tracking resource performance.
-For example, the Historical Load Graph shows the resource groups’ output in relation to their capacity, which makes it possible to find bottlenecks and their causes.
-The Load Analysis feature can show what tasks are overloading your people so that you can take timely measures to prevent them from excessive workload.
+For example, the Historical Load Graph shows the resource groups’ output in relation to their capacity, which makes it possible to assess resources’ work efficiency as well as to find bottlenecks and their causes.
+The Load Analysis feature can show what tasks and projects are overloading your people so that you can take timely measures to prevent them from excessive workload.

 Forecasting for improved decision-making